panther-labs/panther-analysis/STYLE_GUIDE.md

 ### Reference

-The Reference value should be a link to a relevant security or threat research report that describes the attack this rule detects, as well as why it is valuable to detect it, from a security perspective.
+The `Reference` value should be a link to a relevant security or threat research report that describes the attack this rule detects, including why it is valuable to detect it from a security perspective.
 Avoid generic documentation links, such as general API or log source pages.

 ### Runbook

-Runbooks should provide clear triage steps for incident responders.
+The `Runbook` value should provide clear triage steps for incident responders.
 See [Define Clear Triage Steps](https://jacknaglieri.substack.com/i/148126819/define-clear-triage-steps).

 ### MITRE ATT&CK reports

-- MITRE ATT&CK tactics and techniques should be in the form `TA####:T####` or `TA####:T####.###`.
+- MITRE ATT&CK tactics and techniques should be in the form `TA####:T####` or `TA####:T####.###`
-- Add a comment with the Technique name.
+- Add a comment with the Technique name
-- Optionally add the Technique name to Tags as well.
+- Optionally add the Technique name to Tags as well

 Example:
 ```yaml